Andrew Joslyn: Musical career

 Andrew Joslyn began his professional career in music when he toured and wrote with the Pacific Northwest folk rock band Handful of Luvin’ from 2002 to 2010.
 After the release of their third album Life in Between, he left the band and started his own career as an orchestrator and composer.

 In 2008, Joslyn began collaborating with Macklemore & Ryan Lewis on the Vs. EP, the Vs. Redux EP, and the chart-topping album The Heist.
 He co-wrote the tracks "Neon Cathedral" and also "Wings", which was used for commercials involving the 2013 NBA All-Star Game.
 Joslyn worked with some other known musicians, including: Macklemore & Ryan Lewis, David Bazan (Pedro the Lion), Allen Stone, Ivan & Alyosha, Mark Lanegan, Grieves and Budo (Rhymesayers).

 Joslyn composed and arranged extensively for the Seattle Rock Orchestra, He leads the Passenger String Quartet, which has backed artists including Duff McKagan, Suzanne Vega, Daniel Bernard Roumain, folk legend Judy Collins, and DJ Spooky.

 In early 2013, Joslyn was hired to arrange strings and brass for American alternative rock icon Mark Lanegan for Imitations (album).
 In March 2013, Joslyn arranged strings for Duff McKagan's film documentary, "It's So Easy and Other Lies", based on McKagan's book of the same title.
 The Passenger Quartet played the arrangements live at the Moore Theatre in Seattle along with McKagan and his band.
 In 2014, Joslyn collaborated with Seattle indie-rocker David Bazan to write the album: David Bazan and the Passenger String Quartet: Volume 1.
 Bazan and Joslyn toured the album nationally at the end of 2014.

 Joslyn has performed live on TV with Mary Lambert on The Tonight Show with Jay Leno on January 10, 2014, Macklemore & Ryan Lewis at the 56th Grammy Awards on January 26, 2014, and with Macklemore and Ryan Lewis at the 2015 American Music Awards where they debuted the emotional new song "Kevin", which Joslyn helped co-write In late 2016, he began scoring music for the true crime series Casefile True Crime Podcast.

 In October 2016, Joslyn released the lead single of his solo record, "Plastic Heaven," and it was premiered both by Atwood Magazine, and Afropunk publications.
 In February 2017, Joslyn released his debut orchestral solo record, "Awake at the Bottom of the Ocean."
-The record is a stunning collection of genre bending, Orchestral Pop music and features Joslyn's songwriting and arrangements along with the vocals of some of the most iconic Northwest musicians and beyond, including Mark Lanegan (Queens of the Stone Age), Shelby Earl, Adra Boo (Fly Moon Royalty), Will Jordan, Billy McCarthy (Augustines), Eric Anderson (Cataldo) and Susy Sun.
+The record is a collection of genre bending, Orchestral Pop music and features Joslyn's songwriting and arrangements along with the vocals of some of the most iconic Northwest musicians and beyond, including Mark Lanegan (Queens of the Stone Age), Shelby Earl, Adra Boo (Fly Moon Royalty), Will Jordan, Billy McCarthy (Augustines), Eric Anderson (Cataldo) and Susy Sun.
 Early features in Paste, Afro-Punk, City Arts, Yahoo Music, The Seattle Weekly and support from Seattle's taste-maker, KEXP, paved the way for a very successful first release.
 Paste Magazine gave the record a 9/10 rating.
 The record was in the top 50 records on KEXP's variety charts, and top 3 of the Northwest charts.